zaczap/bios201/Workshop1/README.md

 	# <r1_fastq> is the first set of reads
 	# <r2_fastq> is the second set of reads

-So let's run the actual command:
+So let's run the actual command (**Hint**: You can copy and paste these code segments instead of typing them):

 	cutadapt -q 10 --minimum-length 30 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC  -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT -o NA12878_R1.qc.trimmed.fastq -p NA12878_R2.qc.trimmed.fastq NA12878_R1.fastq NA12878_R2.fastq